wzzheng/IDML/image_classification/README.md

 ## Device

-We tested our code on a linux machine with 4 Nvidia RTX 3090 GPU cards.
+We tested our code on a Linux machine with 4 Nvidia RTX 3090 GPU cards.

+## Acknowledgment

+Our code is based on [CutMix](https://github.com/clovaai/CutMix-PyTorch).